BasudevBharatBhushan/Decentralized-Greeter-App-React-Hardhat-EDE/README.md

 # Basic Decentralized Greeter App, Using HardHat EDE.

-- In first commit it is hosted in Hardhat local Test Network
-- In Second commit it is hosted in Robsten test Network using Moralis

 ### Reference - https://youtu.be/nNUpA0d6CFo | Youtube- [David Razmadze](https://www.youtube.com/c/DavidRazmadze)

 ## App Demo Using Hardhat Local Test Network